Capture the adventure!

 Let's dispel some myths about natural light?

-• The recent Revenant with photograph of the Oscar-winning Lubensky was shot in natural light, did not use additional lights…
+- The recent Revenant with photograph of the Oscar-winning Lubensky was shot in natural light, did not use additional lights…

 more or less, it made extensive use of reflective panels, it exploited various natural fires and lights, and it seems that during the colorgrading phase they massaged the images a lot to enhance and amplify much the contrasts of light and the various shades of the images.

-Anyway, being a lover of Golden hour, that sunset time interval when there is a magic light, I know that you can get a result very close to that, but if only Inarritu could afford it, because that interval lasts a few minutes… to make the most of it they went as far north as possible to be able to find the places with a longer duration than the Golden Hour.
+Anyway, being a lover of Golden hour, that sunset time interval when there is a magic light, I know that you can get a result very close to that, but if only Inarritu could afford it, because that interval lasts a few minutes… to make the most of it they went as far north as possible to be able to find the places with a longer duration than the Golden Hour. - If I have light, that's enough, why add light?

-often the problem is not the amount of light, but the distribution between areas of light and shadow, the direction, which if wrong spoils the face of actors and actresses, the risk is that the background is brighter than the foreground, so you have to lighten the foreground in order not to burn the background, which is bad to see
+often the problem is not the amount of light, but the distribution between areas of light and shadow, the direction, which if wrong spoils the face of actors and actresses, the risk is that the background is brighter than the foreground, so you have to lighten the foreground in order not to burn the background, which is bad to see - If the sensor is sensitive why do I have to use light?

-the sensor can be sensitive but not to all light, but only at certain frequencies, so the more we go on the low light, the more you lose some light color frequencies, so even if the sensor is more sensitive it is likely that the colors it can capture are less intense, or worse, that loses some, which means that the images will be poorer and especially limited
+the sensor can be sensitive but not to all light, but only at certain frequencies, so the more we go on the low light, the more you lose some light color frequencies, so even if the sensor is more sensitive it is likely that the colors it can capture are less intense, or worse, that loses some, which means that the images will be poorer and especially limited - Why do you use films that are less sensitive to cinema, why should you use less iso in recovery if there are any?

 For a matter of final image quality, when chemical or electronic sensitivity rise, the image worsens by increasing contrast, reducing the finely captured details, so native ISOs or Asas of a sensor or film are always used and do not "pull" in any way.
 In film to capture more light, the grains must be larger and have a change capacity at the harder exposure, so they quickly become more visible, but offer greater contrast, and the capture of light becomes coarse.